Anirudh-M1/Anirudh-M1/README.md

 ## Distributed Systems & Low-Level Work

 > *These are university coursework projects.
-Source is kept private in accordance with UIUC academic integrity policy — happy to walk through the architecture, failure modes, and design tradeoffs in an interview.*
+Source is kept private in accordance with UIUC academic integrity policy — happy to walk through the architecture, failure modes, and design tradeoffs in conversation.*

 #### 📂 HyDFS — Hybrid Distributed File System
 A fault-tolerant distributed file system built from scratch for high availability and eventual consistency across a multi-node cluster.